 Rust stains on dishes, laundry, toilets, sinks or showers are one of the more common signs of iron in your water supply.
 Your water may appear clear, because ferrous iron is colorless when dissolved.
 However, when exposed to air, water with iron turns cloudy and a reddish-brown substance begins to form.
 This oxidized, or ferric, form of iron will not dissolve in water.
 Iron can give your drinking water a strong metallic taste and affect the taste of food and beverages prepared with it.
 Like other minerals, iron can damage water-using appliances such as the washing machine, dishwater and sprinkler system.

 Nitrate is a common form of nitrogen found in soil.
 It can find its way into the water supply come from both manmade and natural sources including fertilizers, animal feedlots, septic tanks and decaying plants.
 The contaminants flow through the soil into the groundwater.
 The EPA standard for nitrate in drinking water is 10 mg/L; drinking water at or below that level is considered safe.
-Higher levels of nitrate can cause health issues, particularly for babies.
-Nitrates in the blood combine with hemoglobin to form methemoglobin, which reduces the blood’s ability to carry oxygen.
-Infant methemoglobinemia, also called “blue baby syndrome,” causes the baby’s skin to turn blue.
+Higher levels of nitrate can cause health issues, particularly for infants and pregnant women, as it reduces the ability of red blood cells to carry oxygen.
 Those who live in rural areas or have a private well system are more likely to see high levels of nitrates in their water.
 Since nitrate contaminants are tasteless, odorless and colorless, water testing is the only way to ensure they are not present.

 In the U.S., required Community Confidence Reports reveal the quality of the water at your local treatment facility.
 In Canada, there is no similar public notice requirement except in the province of Ontario.
 But neither of these can definitively tell you the extent of these common water problems in your home–that requires in-home testing.